obot-platform/obot/docs/docs/04-tutorials/04-webhook-workflows.md

 - A Kubernetes cluster that is configured to send alerts to PagerDuty.
 - A PagerDuty API Key.
 - Kubeconfig file from the Kubernetes cluster you would like to interact with.
 (The workflow users read/write permissions to the cluster )
-- Otto8 CLI installed and configured.
+- Acorn CLI installed and configured.
 See the [CLI installation instructions](/#getting-started)
-- Otto8 server will need to be accessible from the internet.
+- Acorn server will need to be accessible from the internet.

 ## Setup the workflow

-A workflow can be created in the Otto8 Admin UI, or it can be created using the Otto8 CLI.
+A workflow can be created in the Acorn Admin UI, or it can be created using the Acorn CLI.
 This example has several steps that lend it to be created via the CLI.

 First, create a new file called `issue-triage.yaml` and add the following content: